syahril-akbar/levanter-bot-manager/README.md

 ## Notes

-Ensure that each bot has a `package.json` file and the necessary dependencies, so the script can run the bot successfully.
+Ensure that each bot has a `package.json` file and the necessary dependencies so that the script can run the bot successfully.
 If any dependencies are missing, the script will automatically install them.